microsoft/Accera/docs/Manual/05 Targets.md

 [//]: # (Version: v1.2.1)

 # Section 5: Targets
-Accera is a cross compiler, which means that it can generate code for different target platforms.
+Accera is a cross compiler, which means that it can generate executable code for different target platforms.
 A target is described using the `Target` class.
-Accera already knows about many different targets, for example:
+Accera already supports many different targets, for example:
 ```python
 import accera as acc